NotAYoutuberYT/JoyUtil/README.md

-The bulk of this project and a detailed javadoc comment explain Joyutil can be found at the following link:
+The bulk of this project and a detailed javadoc comment explaining the JoyUtil class can be found at the following link:

 https://github.com/NotAYoutuberYT/JoyUtil/blob/main/src/main/java/frc/robot/JoyUtil.java